No results found

-Home / Government / Articles / What is the budget reconciliation process and why is it important?
+Home / Government spending / Articles / What is the budget reconciliation process and why is it important?

 When Congress passed the budget resolution for fiscal year 2022 in August 2021, it included instructions on how it could change existing laws through a procedure called budget reconciliation.
 This procedure allows Congress to avoid Senate filibusters to make new policies.